scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * You must have a VPC, with NAT gateways on private subnets.
 NAT gateway is necessary to enable internet access for Kubernetes node group subnets.
 * You must have at least 2 subnets in different AZs for the Kubernetes cluster.
 This is mandatory to create an EKS cluster.
-* You must have at least one private subnet for the managed database other than Dynamo DB.
+* You must have at least one private subnet for the managed database(RDS) other than Dynamo DB.
 * You must create subnets with the prefix at least _/24_ for the Kubernetes cluster to work without issues even after scaling.

 ### Recommendations

 * Kubernetes should be private in production and should provide secure access with SSH or VPN.
 You can use a bastion server as a host machine for secure access to the private network.
-* Subnets should be in multiple availability zones, to enable fault tolerance for the production use.
+* Subnets should be in multiple availability zones to achieve fault tolerance for the production use..
 * Kubernetes cluster should have public subnets to enable the envoy public endpoint(Scalar DL can be accessed from the internet).
 The Kubernetes cluster in public is not recommended for production.

 _Tip_